 I'm sure there are more, but I think the point is clear.

-There's been plenty of police reports and arrests at Stop the Steal rallies.
+There's been plenty of police reports and arrests at Stop the Steel rallies.

-able to get a permit himself, and that the Stop the Steal rally would never be approved since the limit for a permit on that lot is 50 people.
+So this permit was sought almost certainly because Allie knew fully well that he would never be able to get a permit himself and that the Stop the Steel rally would never be approved since the limit for a permit on that lot is 50 people.

-It stands to reason that Ali had used a dummy organization to get a permitted spot where he could then do a pop-up Stop the Steal rally.
+It stands to reason that Allie had used a dummy organization to have get a permitted spot where he could then do a pop-up Stop the Steel rally.

 In the permit application itself, you'll find some fascinating things.